redhuntlabs/Octopii/README.md

 ```
 _where `<location to scan>` is a file or a directory._

-Octopii currently supports local scanning via filesystem path, and S3 directory scanning and open directory listing scanning via URLs.
-You can also supply individual image URLs or files as an argument.
+Octopii currently supports local scanning via filesystem path, S3 URLs and Apache open directory listings.
+You can also provide individual image URLs or files as an argument.

 ### Example